 Google has included site speed (and as a result, page speed) as a signal in search ranking algorithms.
-Speeding up websites is crucial — not just to website owners, but to all Internet users.
-JetOctopus team encourages you to start looking at your webpages speed — not only to improve your ranking in Google, but also to improve user's experience and increase profitability.
+There is no doubt that speeding up websites is crucial.
+JetOctopus team encourages you to start looking at your webpages speed — not only to improve your ranking in Google, but also to improve users experience.

 Surveys show that people really care about the speed of a page.
 Let’s look at the statistic from the Neil Patel blog: